About Bridget

 The Whole Person

-BioPsychoSocial Model A core principle of social work: biological, psychological, and social factors all shape how we experience life.
-No single lens is enough.
+BioPsychoSocial Model A core principle of social work: biological, psychological, and social factors influence how we experience life.

 Person-Centered Therapy (Carl Rogers) Every person has an inherent capacity for growth.
-My role isn't to fix you.
-It's to create the conditions where you can grow.
 All beings deserve peace.

 The Nervous System